Pearls of Hornstrandir

 The hike is very easy on soft grass all the way to the edge.
 The Arctic fox is definitely on home ground in Hornvík.
-There is a great chance that we'll see them running along the edge of the cliffs looking for food or just protecting its territory from other foxes.
+There is a great chance that we'll see them running along the edge of the cliffs looking for food or just protecting their territory from other foxes.
 There is also a chance to climb the Kálfatindar Peaks for a great panoramic view over the whole area.
-Arctic char lives in the Hafnarós River and challenge awaits those who want to catch some for dinner!
+Arctic char live in the Hafnarós River and the challenge awaits those who want to catch some for dinner!

 From Hlöðuvík we'll paddle between sea stacks and reefs along the coast of Almenningar around the headland of Kögur to Fljótavík bay.
 We'll end the day by paddling up the short river to the big lake.
 Hopefully on high tide.
 The lake is probably the best lake in Iceland for catching Arctic char.
 We'll hopefully have that for dinner.
 Distance 20km.

 This is our last day of kayaking and the longest in distance.
 The first leg is about 6km to Rekavík bay (e.
 Driftwood bay) that really lives up to its name.
 It´s loaded with driftwood that escapes the rivers of Siberia and ends up in north Iceland with ocean currents.
 The reason for the driftwood is also because of land erosion in Arctic regions where trees simply fall to the sea when the land gives away.
-After a good break we paddle the last stretch around Straumnes where we´ll see the remains of MV Goðafoss that stranded there in the fifties.
-The farmers rescued all men with great difficulties.
+After a good break we paddle the last stretch around Straumnes where we´ll see the remains of MV Goðafoss that was stranded there in the fifties.
+The farmers rescued all men with great difficulty.
 It was considered to be quite a heroic feat in those days.
-We´ll land on the shores in Látrar in Aðalvík where we camp for the last night.
+We'll land on the shores in Látrar in Aðalvík where we camp for the last night.

-Pickup by a speed boat and arrive in Ísafjörður in the afternoon.
+Pickup by a speedboat and arrive in Ísafjörður in the afternoon.
 Farewell dinner at a local restaurant.